-As part of the registration process, you created the Database Vault backup accounts.
-These are accounts that hold the key Database Vault roles.
+As part of the configuration process, you created the Database Vault administrative accounts.
+These are accounts that hold the Database Vault roles DV_OWNER and DV_ACCTMGR.
 Use these accounts initially to provision the roles to named users with administrative privileges.
 Maintaining a backup account will allow you to recover from the named user losing or somehow misplacing their credentials because SYS will not be able to reset these passwords for users with these roles.